meenakshishankara/Portfolio/WorldHappinessReport/README.md

 ## Pre-requisites
 Ensure Python3 is installed.
-Depending on the code requirements, you may need to install packages before importing them in the code Since this is a jupyter notebook, ensure you have a jupyter environment/interface available
+Depending on the code requirements, you may need to install packages before importing them in the code.
+Since this is a jupyter notebook, ensure you have a jupyter environment/interface available

 ## Execution